 These courses may require enrollment for two semesters at Kirkwood Community College prior to starting the 24-month radiography program.*

-Students who are enrolled at Kirkwood Community College and are accepted into the Covenant Medical Center School of Radiologic Technology will be granted an AAS degree in Diagnostic Assistant at the completion of the first two terms of the School of Radiologic Technology.
-Students then must complete the final 4 terms of the Radiologic Technology Program to be qualified to take the ARRT Certification Examination.
+Students who are enrolled at Kirkwood Community College and are accepted into the Radiography Program at Covenant will be granted an AAS degree in Diagnostic Assistant at the completion of the first two terms of the Radiography Program.
+Students then must complete the final 4 terms of the Radiography Program to be qualified to take the ARRT Certification Examination.

-School of Radiologic Technology class size is limited to the 8 top applicants.
-For questions call (319) 272-7419.
+Radiography School class size is limited to the 12 top applicants.